philipbrown/merchant/README.md

 This package uses [mathiasverraes/money](https://github.com/mathiasverraes/money) by [@mathiasverraes](https://github.com/mathiasverraes) throughout to represent Money and Currency values.

-For further details on how to use these objects, I would recommend taking a look at that repository.

 ## Tax Rates
 In order to correctly calculate the total value of a transaction and the associated tax we need a way to represent the tax rate that should be applied.